ONSdigital/rbeis/spec.md

 A bulleted list of assumptions that your method makes about its inputs -->

-TODO
-- DFs expect (record, IGroup) ordering
+- Distance functions expect arguments to be in the order (record, IGroup)
-- DFs assume that categorical data is ordered, i.e. cat 1 is less than cat 2
+- Distance functions assume that categorical data is ordered, i.e. category 1 is somehow 'less' than category 2

 ## 5 Method input and output